-It also does not seem that experts were more critical about the books they reviewed (i.e., gave lower evaluations) or tended to read lower-quality books.
-There was no difference in the mean star rating (F < 1) or the distribution of star ratings ($\chi^2 < 1.7$, p > .8) for consumers with high (vs. low) purchase experience (see Appendix A).
+It also does not appear that experts were more critical about the books they reviewed (i.e., gave lower evaluations) or tended to read lower quality books.
+There was no difference in the mean star rating (F < 1) or the distribution of star ratings ($\chi^2 < 1.7$, p > .8) for consumers with high (vs. low) purchase experience (see appendix Table A1).

 Study 1 provides preliminary support for our theorizing.
-Our analysis of more than 1,000 book reviews demonstrates a negative relationship between category knowledge and explicit endorsements.
-Compared with more experienced book buyers, less experienced people were more likely to use explicit endorsements (e.g., "I recommend this book").
+Analysis of over 1,000 book reviews demonstrates a negative relationship between category knowledge and explicit endorsements.
+Compared to more experienced book buyers, less experienced individuals were more likely to use explicit endorsements (e.g., "I recommend this book").

 As expected, there was no relationship between implicit endorsements and category experience.
-Because implicit endorsements were a common alternate endorsement style, however, we use them as the comparison to contrast explicit endorsements in the remaining studies.
+Because implicit endorsements were a common alternate endorsement style, however, we use it as the comparison to contrast explicit endorsements in the remaining studies.

 These field results are supportive, but to provide stronger experimental control we turn to the laboratory.
-In the following experiments, we (1) test whether category expertise drives the use of explicit endorsements, (2) examine the process underlying this effect, and (3) investigate how this relationship influences the perceptions and choices of wordof-mouth recipients.
+The following experiments: (1) test whether category expertise drives the use of explicit endorsements, (2) examine the process underlying this effect, and (3) investigate how this relationship impacts the perceptions and choices of word of mouth recipients.